NXPUniversitySibiu/demo_hello_world-RGB/README.md

 # Environment Setup

 This repository contains material related to NXP's University program.
+This project implement de RED-YELLOW-BLUE blink actions.
+It will turn on the three colors in an infinite loop.

-It is a step-by-step tutorial for environment setup.
+Bellow is a step-by-step tutorial for environment setup.

 ## Environment description
 As prerequisit, the VirtualBox image should be installed on your computer.